boidushya/better-lyrics/STYLING.md

 Understanding this structure (lines as divs, words as spans) is crucial if you want to modify the lyrics display.
 For example, if you wanted to create a karaoke-style effect where words light up one by one, you would focus on styling the individual spans within the active line.

 ### Line-Level Styling

+Each line of lyrics is wrapped in a `<div>` inside the main container.
+These lines are styled as follows:

 ```css
 .blyrics-container > div {